H3rmt/hyprswitch/README.md

 # WindowSwitcher

-A small rust CLI tool to switch windows in hyperland.
+A small rust CLI tool to switch between windows in hyperland.

-Can switch through all windows or windows of same class(= application) in regular or reverse order.
+It can switch through all windows or only windows of same class(= application) in regular or reverse order.

 # Installation